 J-1 students interested in practical training in their field of study (major) may apply for Academic Training.

-You are required to have health insurance while you are in the US per your J-1 visa.
+You are required to have health insurance while you are in the US per J-1 visa regulations.
 All incoming exchange students will automatically be enrolled in the UMD Student Health Insurance Policy (SHIP).
 The UMD SHIP insurance meets the J-1 visa minimums for insurance.
 It is accepted at the Health Center on campus as well as by many providers in the US.